Target OS

 Combined with features or other cfg attributes

-Typehsare will not take into consideration any other cfg
+Typehshare will not take into consideration any other cfg attributes other than target_os when generating types.

 For example: